Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Observables for 2PM Kerr

 \subsubsection{${\bm 1}$PM impulse}

-Before moving onto loop level, we first compute the $1$PM impulse, which only involves the virtual kernel \eqref{eq:virtualkernel}.
-Using the tree amplitude in eq.~\eqref{ClassicalTree2to2}, the Fourier integrals are simple, see appendix~\ref{ap:FourierTransform}, and the impulse can be compactly expressed as
+Before moving on to loop level, we first compute the $1$PM impulse, which only involves the virtual kernel \eqref{eq:virtualkernel}.
+Using the tree amplitude in \eqn{ClassicalTree2to2}, the Fourier integrals are simple, see appendix~\ref{ap:FourierTransform}, and the impulse can be compactly expressed as

-This result is well known, e.g. it agrees with~\rcite{Vines:2017hyw}.
+This result is well known, \eg it agrees with~\rcite{Vines:2017hyw}.
 Since the virtual kernel is proportional to transverse vectors, at this order there is no parallel contribution to the impulse.